 All adjectives that give more information about the form of something or someone are placed after adjectives of age.
-Adjectives of form can be specific, or more general.
-Some examples below:
+Adjectives of form can be specific or more general.

 Adjectives that describe colour

-If you want to describe the colour of a noun, you put this colour after the adjectives already mentioned above.
+If you want to describe the colour of a noun, you put this adjective after the adjectives mentioned above.

 Adjectives about origin

 These adjectives express the origin of something or someone.
 Usually, these words are about ethnicity or religion.
-They are placed after the adjectives to describe colour.
+They are placed after adjectives that describe colour.

 Adjectives about the material something or someone is made of

-These adjectives give more information about the material someone or something is made of.
+These adjectives give more information about the material or fabric someone or something is made of.
 They are placed right after adjectives of origin.

 Adjectives that describe the goal or purpose

-This is rather limited group of adjectives, but they do exist.
-These adjectived are put last; so right before the noun.
+This is a rather limited group of adjectives, but they do exist.
+These adjectives are put last; so right before the noun.